curoles/fcomment/README.md

 ## Do not Linux commands `attr`, `getfattr` and `setfattr` from attr package already do it?

-When possible **fcomment** uses **Extended File Attributes** as primary mechanism to store _comment_.
+When possible **fcomment** uses **Extended File Attributes** as secondary mechanism to store _comment_.
-Secondary saving mechanism uses hidden files.
+Primary saving mechanism uses hidden files.

-Secondary saving mechanism helps to save file meta data when:
+Primary saving mechanism saves file meta data when Extended File Attributes may fail to do the job:
 - File system does not support **Extended File Attributes**.
 - User has no access to the tools to modify Extended File Attributes.
 - File is NFS mounted (need to double check).